-Even when items are in a box full of dunnage, in addition to their product packaging, it’s very possible for fragile items to break while in transit.
+Even when items are in a box full of dunnage and their product packaging, fragile items can break while in transit.

 Fragile products — such as glassware, musical instruments, technology products, and other delicate items — are especially prone to breaking while in transit.
 Carriers toss them into gaylords, onto trucks, drop them, and boxes generally move around while being transported.
 That’s just the nature of ecommerce shipping.

-The good news: much of shipping damage is avoidable
+The good news: much of the shipping damage is avoidable.

 Sometimes breakage is unavoidable, but this is the exception and not the norm.
 If your fragile items are properly packaged using the correct materials, then breakage should be uncommon.

-Why ecommerce businesses need to be careful shipping fragile items
+Why ecommerce businesses need to be careful fulfilling fragile items

 Broken products cost a lot of money (and much more money for ecommerce brands than brick-and-mortar retail).
 Here are even more reasons that damaged fragile items can harm your business’s profits.